cloud-agnost/agnost-website/blog/2024-03-12-overview-of-agnost-cronjob.md

 </head>

 In the realm of backend development, automating recurring tasks is pivotal for application efficiency.
-Agnost, an open-source Kubernetes development platform, offers a robust cronjob feature to streamline task management.
+Agnost, an open-source app development platform, offers a robust cronjob feature to streamline task management.
 This guide dives deep into Agnost's cronjob functionality, providing insights, best practices, and practical examples.
 Whether you're new to cronjobs or seeking optimization,